Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

 all species of lemur).

 To calculate the function of species, we’ll use their morphological traits.
-Recent research has shown that a few simple traits can predict the niche a species occupies, which in turn tells us about function.
+Recent research (Pigot *et al.* 2020) has shown that a few simple traits can predict the niche a species occupies, which in turn tells us about function.
 For instance, frugivores provide vital seed dispersal, and insectivores influence invertebrate population dynamics.

+You can read the full article here:
 <https://www.nature.com/articles/s41559-019-1070-4>

 We’ll use just a few key traits, separated into beak shape (primarily